cdlhub/documentation/md/Workflows.md

 ### 3. Portfolio summary level full uncertainty aggregate and occurrence loss exceedance curves
 ***
 In this example, the summary samples are calculated as in the first two examples, but the results are output to the work folder.
-Until this stage the calculation is ran over multiple processes.
+Until this stage the calculation is run over multiple processes.
 Then leccalc reads the summarycalc binaries from the work folder and computes two loss exceedance curves in a single process.
 Note that you can output all eight loss exceedance curve variants in a single leccalc command.
 ```
 eve 1 2 | getmodel | gulcalc -r -S100 -i - | fmcalc | summarycalc -f -2 - > work/summary2/p1.bin
 eve 2 2 | getmodel | gulcalc -r -S100 -i - | fmcalc | summarycalc -f -2 - > work/summary2/p1.bin